 Purulent (suppurative) labyrinthitis is a bacterial infection of the inner ear that often causes deafness and loss of balance.

-Purulent labyrinthitis usually occurs when bacteria enter the inner ear during the course of a severe infection of the middle ear (acute otitis media) or some forms of meningitis.
-It also may develop as a complication of a chronically perforated eardrum (as may occur in people who have repeated episodes of otitis media).
+Purulent labyrinthitis usually occurs when bacteria enter the inner ear during the course of a severe infection of the middle ear (acute otitis media) or some forms of meningitis, or as a complication of a fracture of the temporal bone of the skull.
+It also may develop as a complication of a chronically perforated eardrum (as may occur in people who have repeated episodes of otitis media), particularly when people have a cholesteatoma (skinlike material that grows in the perforated eardrum).

 Doctors suspect purulent labyrinthitis if people have vertigo, nystagmus, hearing loss, or a combination during an episode of acute otitis media.
-Doctors do a computed tomography (CT) scan of the skull to look for abnormalities of the bone that contains the inner and middle ears, the bones in the inner ear, and the bone behind the ear.
-Doctors may also do magnetic resonance imaging (MRI).
-If people have symptoms of meningitis, such as confusion, stiff neck, or high fever, doctors do a lumbar puncture (spinal tap).
+Doctors do a CT scan of the skull to look for abnormalities of the bone (temporal bone) that contains the inner and middle ear, the bones in the inner ear, and the bone behind the ear.
+Doctors may also do an MRI to see if the infection extends into the brain.

-Purulent labyrinthitis is treated with antibiotics (such as ceftriaxone) given by vein (intravenously).
-Doctors also do a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear.
-Some people may need a surgical procedure to remove all or part of the bone behind the ear (mastoidectomy).
+Purulent labyrinthitis is treated with antibiotics given by vein (intravenously).
+Doctors also do a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear (see Myringotomy: Treating Recurring Ear Infections).
+Some people may need a more extensive surgical procedure to remove all or part of the bone behind the ear (mastoidectomy).